danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- Find a way for these scores to be “attached” to the correct users that are logged in.
 - Start THE GUESSING PAGES
 - Recreate page design for guesses (dashboard)
 - DONE...
 Create userSchema for login (fetch user from database)